-Published: 18/05/2021In a crowded market, a property needs to stand out to give it the edge over your neighbours.
+Published: 18/05/2021A property needs to stand out in a crowded market to give it the edge over your neighbours.
 Even if it has a great location, good transport links, spacious rooms and outside space, if it's not presented well, it might not sell as quickly as you'd hoped or for the highest price.

 Remember to view it through the eyes of a potential buyer.
 Does it look: Cozy or Cluttered?
 Stuffy or Airy?
 Soulless and stark?